nelsonic/github-scraper/README.md

 [![HitCount](https://hitt.herokuapp.com/nelsonic/github-scraper.svg)](https://github.com/nelsonic/hits)
 <!-- [![NPM version](https://badge.fury.io/js/fuata.png)](https://npmjs.org/package/fuata) -->

+# Disclaimer / Warning!

+This repository/project is intended for **_Educational Purposes_ **ONLY**.
+It is not intended to be used for any purpose other than *learning*, so please do not use it for any other reason than to learn _about_ DOM scraping!!

+Please do not open issues complaining that the code is "Not Working" ... <br />
+GitHub have every right to change their UI as they see fit. <br />
+When they do change their UI the scraper will _inevitably_ "_break_"! <br />

 ## Why?

 Our _initial reason_ for writing this set of scrapers was to satisfy the _curiosity_ / _question_: